Kellnam/-adventofcode2020/README.txt

 # adventofcode2020
+solved:
-solved day 1 part 1 and 2
+day 1 part 1 and 2
+day 2 part 1 and 2